grasmarcussanti129/ci-workflow-optimizer/CONTRIBUTING.md

    ```bash
    git push origin my-feature-branch
    ```
 6. **Open a Pull Request** on the original repository.
-Ensure that your Pull Request follows the code review process outlined in the CONTRIBUTING guide.
+Ensure that your Pull Request follows the code review process outlined in the contributing guidelines.

 ## Code Style
 - Adhere to the existing code style.
 Use linter tools provided in the project to maintain code standards.